joaomacp/at_home_rsbb_comm_ros/README.md

 #### Object Perception Functionality

-This benchmark has a result, therefore the `/roah_rsbb/end_execute` service has a different type.
+This benchmark has a result, therefore the `/roah_rsbb/end_execute` service has a different type:

 | Service                  | Type                            | Notes                           |
 |:------------------------:|:-------------------------------:|:-------------------------------:|